Aliero

 Aliero is a town in northern Nigeria's Kebbi State.
 Located in the southeast of Kebbi State 12°16′42″N 4°27′6″E, the name Aliero was originally from two prominent Fulani scholars Ali & Yero.
 The town is the headquarters of Aliero Local Government Area.

 Economy

-Most of the people in Aliero LGA are agrarian, with emphasis on vegetation, especially onion and paper.
+Most of the people in Aliero LGA are agrarian, with an emphasis on vegetation, especially onion and pepper.
 The town has the largest onion market in northwest Nigeria and is a major producer of onions in Nigeria.
-Aliero residents are known for bone setting across West and Central Africa.
+Aliero residents are known for bone-setting across West and Central Africa.
 Aliero town is surrounded by mango trees.